-In his five years at the helm of the TCU men's tennis program, Roditi has returned the Horned Frogs to the top of the tennis world.
+In his six years at the helm of the TCU men's tennis program, Roditi has returned the Horned Frogs to the top of the tennis world.
 A top-50 program when he was hired, Roditi has led the team to back-to-back top 5 finishes as they were ranked No. 4 at the end of 2015 and tied the program-high of No. 3 to conclude the 2016 season.

 The 2014-15 season marked a huge resurgence, as Roditi turned around a program that missed the NCAA tournament a year ago to its fourth final four in program history.
 By leading the team to the semifinals of the NCAA Championship, Roditi became the 11th head coach in the history of NCAA Division I men's tennis to lead his team to the NCAA Final Four as a player and a coach.

 The 2015 Wilson/ITA National Coach of the Year and Big 12 Co-Coach of the Year, Roditi led TCU to 25 wins for the first time since 1995 with 18 of the victories coming over ranked foes.
 For the first time under Roditi's direction, the Frogs defeated not only one, but four top-10 ranked opponents during the 2015 season.
 Roditi also led the team to the 2015 ITA National Indoor Team Championships for the first time since 2001, while also leading TCU to a No. 5 seed in the NCAA Championship.